1MansiS/1MansiS.github.io/_posts/2021-04-07-Password_Storage_Using_Java.markdown

 1. Adaptive Functions: Designed to iterate over inner crypto operations 1000s of times, to make password computations slower.
 Prominent functions are PBKDF2<sup>[3][4][9]</sup> which iterates over a HMAC function and bcrypt<sup>[10]</sup> which iterates over a blowfish based encryption scheme.

 2. Memory Hard Functions: Memory hard functions are designed with significant internal memory, which effectively decimates traditional brute forcing techniques even with utilizing modern computer architectures.
-Prominent functions in this category are Argon2<sup>[7]<sup> and scrypt<sup>[8]</sup>.
+Prominent functions in this category are Argon2<sup>[7]</sup> and scrypt<sup>[8]</sup>.

 Each of these algorithms has some set of parameters that needs to be configured judiciously.
 Before getting into a full-fledged conversation about various algorithms, let’s talk about some of the commonalities:

-1. Salt Generation: When designing salting features of your application, make sure:
+1. **Salt Generation**: When designing salting features of your application, make sure:
     - Unique salt is generated for each password.
     - To store salt and corresponding hashed password far from each other; like different data stores.
     - Salt is generated using a cryptographically strong random number generator discussed in the [CSPRNG post](https://1mansis.github.io/2017/03/29/Cryptographically_Secure_Pseudo-Random_Number_Generator.html) and in the [Catchup post’s DRBG section](https://1mansis.github.io/2020/11/16/Java_Crypto_Catchup.html).

 Summarizing,